Connect with us

 - Scone Game Fair

 Another week, another Show!
 The Scottish Game Fair at Scone Palace was our next port of call over the summer show season.
-This, the 29th Fair, which is run by the Game & Wildlife Conservation Trust provided Clarendon with an excellent opportunity to network with many of Scotland’s more northern estate and landowning fraternity.
-Important issues relating to land ownership and the benefits of rural diversification were the hot topic and we look forward to returning to this vibrant rural show again in 2018.
+This Fair, which is run by the Game & Wildlife Conservation Trust provided Clarendon with an excellent opportunity to network with many of Scotland’s more northern estate and landowning fraternity.
+Important issues relating to land ownership and the benefits of rural diversification were the hot topic and we look forward to returning to this vibrant rural show again.

 Working in line with Homes for Scotland among other organisations, Clarendon has submitted representations that will seek to improve the planning system.